Updated

 Is GitHub Copilot worth $10/month?

 For most developers — yes.
-The Pro plan delivers unlimited standard code completions, multi-model access (GPT, Claude, Gemini), PR reviews, and agent mode.
+The Pro plan delivers unlimited standard code completions (which don’t consume credits), multi-model access (GPT, Claude, Gemini), PR reviews, and the coding agent, plus $10 in monthly AI Credits for premium model and agent usage.
 The MIT/Microsoft Research study showing 55% productivity gains in controlled code completion tasks has been independently validated.
 At $10/month, it’s one of the best value propositions in AI developer tools.
-You’ll only need to upgrade to Pro+ ($39/month) if you heavily use premium models like GPT-4.5.
+You’ll mainly want Pro+ ($39/month) if you run long agentic sessions on frontier models and exhaust your $10 credit allowance.

 Is GitHub Copilot better than Cursor?